WatadaShingo/tsunami-1d/phase-correction/0README.txt

 	SAC commands are used in convert2sac.sh, FFTW.sh, and SAC_fft.sh

-	2) Interporation of table data
+	2) Interpolation of table data

-	A Generic Mapping Tools (GMT, https://www.generic-mapping-tools.org) command, sample1d, is used in FFTW.sh and SAC_fft.sh to inerpolate tabled data.
+	A Generic Mapping Tools (GMT, https://www.generic-mapping-tools.org) command, sample1d, is used in FFTW.sh and SAC_fft.sh to interpolate tabled data.
 	GMT Version 4 or 5.
 Version 6 is not supported yet.

 	3) Discrete Fourier Transform (DFT)